haowang666/haowang666.github.io/tools.md

   	</ul>

         <h2> Dynamic Reporting </h2>
-<p> Bothered by small changes in your figure and regression tables?
-[Replication criss](https://en.wikipedia.org/wiki/Replication_crisis)?
+<p> Bothered by small changes in your figure and regression tables? <a href = "https://en.wikipedia.org/wiki/Replication_crisis"> Replication criss </a>?
 Try imbedding R codes in your manuscript! </p>

 	<ul>